Journey to Pascha

 2. Why does Jesus wait two days to go to Bethany?

 Verse 4 tells us that God’s glory will be shown in Lazarus’ dying and being raised from the dead.
-Jesus’ words about daylight and night in verse 9 refer to His doing the work He was sent to do at the time ordained by His Father.
+Jesus’ words about daylight and night in verse 9 refer to His doing the work He was sent to do at the time ordained, meaning chosen and decided, by His Father.
 This work is seen by all, being done in the "daytime".
 The world, therefore, cannot undermine it.

 3. What are the disciples afraid of?